T. Anne Cleary International Dissertation Research Fellowship

 Online applications must include the following items as separate PDF files:

 - Please fill out the fillable pdf application form (if you are unable to access the fields in this form, open it in Adobe Reader).
-The form requires information about your dissertation including a description of proposed research activities (500 words), a list of proposed research sites/countries, a description of previous research experience in the geographic areas proposed (300 words), a statement of formal study and practical experience in languages necessary for research (300 words), a list of names of contacts and institutional affiliations in proposed research sites, a series of questions related to budget expenditures, and a description of other sources of financial assistance available or pending.
+The form requires information about your dissertation including a list of proposed research sites/countries, a description of previous research experience in the geographic areas proposed (300 words), a statement of formal study and practical experience in languages necessary for research (300 words), a list of names of contacts and institutional affiliations in proposed research sites, a series of questions related to budget expenditures, and a description of other sources of financial assistance available or pending.

 Letters of recommendation: